 - Avoid thick and greasy sunscreen because too much oil can feel really uncomfortable and itchy.
 Sunscreen with a creamier, thinner texture usually bodes well for eczema children because it is easy to rub in and doesn’t leave too much excess oil on the skin.

 - Avoid fragranced sunscreen for eczema children, as well as the fragrance additives can be irritating

 - If you can, avoid applying sunscreen anywhere it could get mixed in with sand.
-Having a sand/sunscreen mix rubbed into delicate, eczema prone skin can really hurt!
+Having a sand/sunscreen mix rubbed into delicate, eczema-prone skin can really hurt!
 Consider investing in a UV sun-suit or wetsuit for your eczema child if you’re planning a beach holiday.

 - If you are using a chemical or combination sunscreen for the first time – keep an eye on your child’s skin for any reactions to new chemicals forming as the light-absorbing chemicals break down.

-Other sun protection solutions
+Other sun protection solutions for eczema children

 No one wants to deny their child the right to play in the sun.
 But as well as sunscreen, you should take extra precautions with your child when out in the heat:

 - Make sure your child wears a hat to prevent sunburn on the scalp and dreaded sunstroke.
 Consider buying a UV sun-suit to minimise the need for sunscreen.